-Keith Jackson is back to his Ibrox boot licking best today with an article which is quite astonishing in its desire not to look at the back picture and its clear intent not to join the dots.
+Keith Jackson is back to his Ibrox boot licking best today with an article which is quite astonishing in its desire not to look at the big picture and its clear intent not to join the dots.

 Everyone who has looked at the situation over there clinically knows a few things which aren’t in his pro-Van Bronckhorst puff piece, for very good reasons.